-Chef Lawrence Page -- also known as LP the Chef -- and his wife, Ana Lavender, will celebrate the opening of their Black Gurl Brunch Club restaurant next week at 1583 Virginia Ave. in College Park.
-It will take over the space previously occupied by The Pig & The Pint, which closed last year.
+Chef Lawrence Page -- also known as LP the Chef -- and his wife, Ana Lavender, celebrated the opening of their Black Gurl Brunch Club restaurant Aug.
+22 at 1583 Virginia Ave. in College Park.
+It takes over the space previously occupied by The Pig & The Pint, which closed last year.

 Page and Lavender star on “Hustle & Soul,” a WE TV show that recently wrapped up its third season.
 The show follows Page as he operates his restaurant while juggling a complicated personal life.